sanskrit/learnsanskrit.org/README.md

 learnsanskrit.org
 =================

 This is the source code for [learnsanskrit.org](http://learnsanskrit.org).
-The site is built with [Flask](http://flask.pocoo.org/) and uses too many Python and JavaScript libraries to comfortably list here.

-All contributions are welcome!

 Building learnsanskrit.org
 --------------------------

-**NOTE**: These instructions assume an Ubuntu system.

-1. Install necessary packages:
+1. Install necessary packages.
+If you use Ubuntu, you can use this script:

         sudo ./bin/install-ubuntu-packages.sh

+   If you're not using Ubuntu, you can examine `./bin/install-ubuntu-packages.sh` to see which packages are required.

 2. Install necessary Python packages: